Ted Strickland: 2008 vice presidential speculation and Democratic National Convention

-Strickland was mentioned as a possible Democratic Vice Presidential nominee in 2008.
+Strickland was mentioned as a possible Democratic vice presidential nominee in 2008.
 He denied that he would accept a position on the ticket if offered.

 Strickland spoke on the second night of the 2008 Democratic National Convention.
 Journalists Peggy Noonan and David Remnick credited Strickland with delivering the best line of the convention: "You know, it was once said of the first George Bush that he was born on third base and thought he'd hit a triple.
 Well, with the 22 million new jobs and the budget surplus Bill Clinton left behind, George W. Bush came into office on third base and then he stole second.
 And John McCain cheered him every step of the way."

-2010 gubernatorial campaign

-Strickland sought re-election as governor in 2010.
-On January 19, 2010, he chose Yvette McGee Brown, a former juvenile court judge from central Ohio, as his running mate.
-Strickland faced Republican John Kasich and his running mate, Ohio state auditor Mary Taylor, in the general election.
-Kasich defeated Strickland by 77,127 votes.

 Post-gubernatorial career

 In March 2011, Kasich signed Senate Bill 5, which was intended to curtail the collective bargaining rights of Ohio public employees.
 Strickland was involved in gathering the petition signatures necessary to warrant a public referendum.
-With over two million signatures, the petition put the Ohio Collective Bargaining Limit Repeal on the November 2011 ballot, where it passed with more than 60% of the vote.
+With over two million signatures, the petition put the Ohio Collective Bargaining Limit Repeal on the November 2011 ballot, where it passed with more than 60 percent of the vote.

 Strickland became a resident fellow at the Harvard Institute of Politics in spring 2012.
 Strickland spoke on the first night of the 2012 Democratic National Convention in a speech against the policies of Republican nominee Mitt Romney.